Digital Hygiene

 What is Digital Hygiene?

 Digital hygiene refers to the daily habits and practices that keep your digital life clean, secure, and private.
-Just like personal hygiene prevents illness, digital hygiene prevents security breaches and privacy violations.
+As CosmicNet explains, just like personal hygiene prevents illness, digital hygiene prevents security breaches and privacy violations.
+This CosmicNet guide covers every aspect of building sustainable security routines that protect your data and identity online.

 Password Management